-Case studies are a clever use of the narrative storytelling form, written with an idea to highlight business achievements.
-The beauty of case studies is that they can highlight any achievement at any stage of the buyers’ journey.
-Case studies help tilt fence-sitting customers towards your brand, product, or business, by showing them the story of those who took a risky decision and came up trumps.
+Case studies are a clever use of the narrative storytelling form.
+They help tilt fence-sitting customers towards your brand, product, or business, by showing them the story of those who took a risky decision and came up trumps.

 Bombai Beer, made in a small Indian brewery, was a limited edition beer, largely catering to foreign tourists.
 A small amount of beer was made and it was invariably sold out.

 The brand had no ambitions beyond that, and survived by the limitedness of its availability and the slightly better prices it could command from the tourists who returned frequently to the beaches of Goa.

 There was a distinct flavor of cashew in the beer.
 That made it a drink that its aficionados swore by.

 In Goa, “cashew feni” is a highly popular local form of liquor, but most tourists find its “kick” a tad too strong to take.
 That made Bombai beer with its cashew flavor a milder taste of the Goan experience.